Willard Howell - Obituary

 Willard is preceded in death by his parents; his grandsons, Jared and Wesley Howell; his sisters, Dorothy (John) Moore, Mary Evelyn (Robert) Hageman and Charlene Fogt.

-Due to the restrictions of the Covid-19, we will be following the guidelines set by Gov. DeWine's office.
+Due to the restrictions of the Covid-19, we will be following the guidelines set by Governor DeWine's office.
 The use of face masks is required.

 Condolences may be expressed to the family at www.vernonfh.com.